- Safety and Security

 Using Wireless Routers on ResNet

-ResNet provides one wired network port per resident in all residence halls, and most rooms are covered by the ResNet wireless network.
-These options tend to meet most students needs when it comes to internet, so most do not need a wireless router.
-However, if you have poor wireless coverage in your room, or need to connect more than one wired device, you may set up a wireless (or wired only) router in your room.
+ResNet provides wired network ports in every residence hall room, and most rooms are covered by the ResNet wireless network.
+We highly discourage the use of personal wireless routers and wireless access points as they can interfere with the OSU wireless coverage provided in all residence halls.
+If you have poor wireless coverage in your room, or need to connect more than one wired device, you can set up a wireless (or wired only) router in your room.

 A router is a network device allowing multiple computers, handheld devices and game consoles to communicate with each other and share a single connection to the Internet.
 They usually contain one uplink (WAN) jack and between 4 and 24 Ethernet (LAN) jacks where network devices can be plugged in.
 By connecting a router in the correct way to ResNet, multiple network devices can share the same connection, and operate on the same private network.